nirmoy/kubic-init/deployments/tf-libvirt-full/README.md

 # Description

-Terraform script for running a CaaSP cluster with all the machines as VMs.
+Terraform script for running a Kubic cluster with all the machines as VMs.